maziac/DeZogPlugin/Readme.md

-﻿# DeZog Cspect Plugin
+﻿# DeZog CSpect Plugin

-The Dezog plugin allows to connect [DeZog](https://github.com/maziac/DeZog) with [CSpect](http://www.cspect.org).
+This Dezog  CSpect Plugin allows to connect [DeZog](https://github.com/maziac/DeZog) with [CSpect](http://www.cspect.org).
 I.e. you can use the DeZog IDE and run/debug your program in CSpect.

-This plugin establishes a listening socket (default port 11000).
+This plugin establishes a listening socket.
 DeZog will connect to this socket when a debug session is started.